kevgo/text-runner/documentation/user-defined-actions.md

 </a>

-When TextRunner encounters this region of type `hello-world`, it runs the method that the file <a type="workspace/new-file">**text-run/hello-world.js** exports.
+When TextRunner encounters this region of type `hello-world`, it reads the file
-All user-defined actions are in the "text-run" folder, with the file name matching the action name but in [kebab-case](http://wiki.c2.com/?KebabCase).
+<a type="workspace/new-file">**text-run/hello-world.js** and runs the function
+exported by it.
 Let's create this file with the content:

 ```javascript
 module.exports = function (action) {